Man O Man (Australian game show)

-Man O Man was an Australian television game show that was broadcast of the Seven Network in 1994.
+Man O Man is an Australian television game show that was broadcast of the Seven Network in 1994.

-Hosted by stage actor Rob Guest. the program was based on the original German version of the same name.
+Hosted by Rob Guest, the program was based on the original German version of the same name.

 Program synopsis

 Format

 The program was presented loosely in the format of a male beauty pageant.
 An all-female audience of 125 women sitting at tables used a small computer to vote for their favourite man out of the ten male competitors after they had asked to participate in a series of challenges.
 Notably, losing contestants would be eliminated by being pushed into a swimming pool by female models who worked on the show.

 Guest, who was starring in The Phantom of the Opera in Sydney at the time, had to take one night off from appearing on stage every fortnight to enable him to fly to Melbourne to record two episodes of Man O Man.
 Although Guest hosted the show, John Deeks was credited with warming up the all-female audience before each show and sustaining the atmosphere throughout any interruptions which occurred during tapings.
 Deeks described the show as the "most bizarre" television program he had ever worked on.